Alignment complete relational Hoare logics for some and all: Overview

 There are a number of technical challenges to work out these ideas in detail.
-Many of the details needed for the $\forall\forall$ in Sect.~\ref{sec:aut} are also used for the $\forall\exists$ alignment completeness result where there are additional complications about the filtering conditions and well-founded right-side alignment.
-Sect.~\ref{sec:logics} presents the $\forall\forall$ logic.
-Sect.~\ref{sec:aut} develops alignment products and their verification conditions for $\forall\forall$ properties, as needed for the alignment completeness theorem in Sect.~\ref{sec:acomplete}.
-Sect.~\ref{sec:KATnf} develops the normal form.
-The additions needed for filtering automata and their VCs, and the $\forall\exists$ deductive system, are deferred to Sect.~\ref{sec:eacomplete}.
+Many of the details in \autoref{sec:aut} for $\forall\forall$ alignment completeness are also used for the $\forall\exists$ alignment completeness result where there are additional complications about the filtering conditions and well-founded right-side alignment.

-\section{The programming language and its {$\forall\forall$} relational Hoare logic}
+\section{The programming language and its \texorpdfstring{ {$\forall\forall$}}{∀∀} relational Hoare logic}

+This section formalizes the programming language and presents RHL+, the $\forall\forall$ relational logic.
+Given that we will use KAT extensively, one might carry out the entire formal development using a KAT-like notation for programs (as is nicely done in \cite{OHearn2019} for example).
+We make a different design decision, using a more conventional notation for programs.
+This may facilitate comparison with other logics and it enables direct application of the logics to examples.
+It does require a little extra work for translating programs to KAT terms, which is largely confined to \autoref{sec:KATnf}.